How to make sentences more interesting.

 Noun Phrases, Verbs and Adverbs

-Another way to make sentences more interesting is by using noun phrases, verbs and adverbs to add description.
-This will help the reader create a picture in their mind and aid the imagination.
-Children need to choose words for effect and use a wide range of vocabulary.
 Children can start by re-reading what they have written.
 They can then identify any nouns used and try and add an adjective in front of it to describe it.
 If a verb (doing) word is used in the sentence, children can try and include and adverb to describe how the action is being done.

 Developing A Child's Vocabulary